Need a Guest Speaker?

-Stella Miller, Conservation, Education and Outreach Manager at Wild Birds Unlimited, is the former president of Huntington-Oyster Bay Audubon, a position she held for over ten years.
+Stella Miller is the Communication, Education and Outreach Manager at Wild Birds Unlimited of Syosset and the former president of Huntington-Oyster Bay Audubon, a position she held for over ten years.
 Since 2006, Stella has spearheaded conservation advocacy efforts such as a national “Save Our Raptors” campaign, co-founding the Preserve Plum Island Coalition, habitat restoration projects at various local preserves, and a Bird Friendly Communities Initiative which included designing a native demonstration garden at Sagamore Hill National Historic Site.
-She is also the co- founder of the Preserve Plum Island Coalition.
+She has also conducted live bird of prey programs for various organizations.

-She is a recipient of the Norman Stotz Award for Outstanding Chapter Leadership, awarded by Audubon New York, was honored as one of the Oyster Bay Historical Society’s “Top Advocates for Historic Preservation and Education” for her dedication to preserving Long Island’s natural history.
+She is a recipient of the Norman Stotz Award for Outstanding Chapter Leadership, awarded by Audubon New York, and was honored as one of the Oyster Bay Historical Society’s “Top Advocates for Historic Preservation and Education” for her dedication to preserving Long Island’s natural history.
 Stella is a member of the Palisades Interstate Park League of Naturalists and continues to advocate for wildlife and wild areas through her various popular public programs and as a board member for Reel Earth Films, a nonprofit documentary filmmaking organization.